Harichand

 Harichand is a town and union council in the Charsadda District of Khyber-Pakhtunkhwa.
 It is located at 34°23'2"N 71°48'18"E and has an altitude of 381 meters (1253 feet).

 A historical location called Harichand has the name of Harichand Singh, a wealthy businessman renowned for his hospitality.
 The town has a distinctive past since residents think it was crucial to India's independence from British domination.
 Mahatma Gandhi once traveled to Upper Dir to meet with the Nawab of Dir, along with a few other Congress members.
-They were attacked by several individuals in Shergarh on the way back, so they decided to take a different path and traveled to Harichand via Dargai Nehr.
-Before going to Utmanzai Bacha Khan House, now called Wali Bagh, they stayed at Harichand Singh's home.
+They were attacked by several individuals in Shergarh on the way back, so they decided to take a different path and traveled to Harichand via Dargai canal.
+Before going to Utmanzai Bacha Khan House, nowadays known as Wali Bagh, they stayed at Harichand Singh's home.